 ED arrests NRI businessman Thampi in case against Robert Vadra, Bhandari

 The ED has arrested NRI businessman C C Thampi in connection with its money laundering probe against Robert Vadra, the son-in-law of Congress chief Sonia Gandhi, and absconding arms dealer Sanjay Bhandari in a case related to acquisition of alleged illegal assets abroad, officials said on Monday.
-Thampi is stated to be "controlling" a Dubai-based company Sky Light.
-In 2009, Bhandari's firm Santech FZE purchased a London asset from a private company, which was acquired by Sky Light.
+Thampi is stated to be "controlling" a Dubai-based company Sky Lite.
+In 2009, Bhandari's firm Santech FZE purchased a London asset from a private company which was acquired by Sky Lite.

 Vadra is alleged to have acquired this London-based asset, and few purported emails between him and Bhandari, regarding renovation of this flat, are part of the evidence in the case.
-The agency claims Thampi met Vadra through an aide of his mother-in-law and Congress president Sonia Gandhi, while the latter reportedly told the Enforcement Directorate that he only met him on board an Emirates flight some years ago.
+The agency claims Thampi met Vadra through an aide of his mother-in-law, while the latter reportedly told the Enforcement Directorate that he only met him on board an Emirates flight some years ago.

+He was produced before a court here on Saturday which remanded him to three-day ED custody.
+The agency is expected to produce him before the court on Tuesday.

-It is understood that his arrest and subsequent custodial grilling will unravel the "missing links" in the case where the ED has charged Vadra of acquiring illegal assets abroad in coordination with Bhandari.
-Thampi has been charged by the agency in the past in an alleged illegal hawala dealings and land purchase case in the country in 2017, in alleged contravention of the Foreign Exchange Management Act (FEMA).
+It is understood that his arrest and subsequent custodial grilling will unravel the "missing links" in the case where the ED has charged Vadra with acquiring illegal assets abroad in coordination with Bhandari.
+Thampi has been charged by the agency in the past in alleged illegal hawala dealings and land purchase case in the country in 2017 in alleged contravention of the Foreign Exchange Management Act (FEMA).

 Agency sources had said the NRI businessman is also under the scanner for his reported dealings with some politicians and bureaucrats.
 The ED case against Vadra relates to allegations of money laundering in the purchase of a London-based property at 12, Bryanston Square worth 1.9 million GBP (British pounds), which is allegedly owned by him.